RakePants/anec-ai/README.md

 # anec-ai
 Experimented with finetuning `ruGPT3-small` (https://github.com/ai-forever/ru-gpts) for making jokes in Russian.
+Used anecdote dialogues corpus from https://github.com/Koziev/NLP_Datasets.
+Formated dataset and split it into training and validation sets with Python script.
-Used anecdote dialogues dataset from https://github.com/Koziev/NLP_Datasets The model is finetuned with a script provided by SberAI.
+The model is finetuned with a script provided by SberAI.
-The dataset is split into training and validation.
 Experimented with different promts and temperature.
 Put results in a table - see Jupyter Notebook.